aboutcode-org/scancode-toolkit/docs/source/getting-started/install.rst

 Comprehensive Installation
 ==========================

-There are 4 main ways you can install ScanCode.
+There are four main ways to install ScanCode.

 - :ref:`app_install`